jg-digital-media/jgdm_jobs_pathway/readme.md

 + The upshot is I now have a partial recreation for the login and register pages.

 [Back to Top](#development)

+### `2.0.0`

++  As of `13-10-2025`, I decided to take steps to switch the development of this app from Rails to WordPress.
+The learning curve was simply too steep owing to my lack of experience with Rails and the nature of the app.
+I am far more comfortable and experienced with WordPress.
+There's also the fact that a lot of the things I need for the app (authentication, authorisation, database management) are already built into WordPress.
+And I'd rather get (something) working with this app than not do it at all.
+I have another project in mind for Rails, which I might touch on in the future.
+So I'm not giving up on Rails, but for now, I'm implementing changes to this repository.

++

 ## User Flows